dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 10.md

 struct S
 {
     // both are errors in C# 10 with net6.0:
-    // warning CS9268: UnscopedRefAttribute does not have any effect in C# 10 or earlier with net6.0 or earlier.
+    // warning CS9268: UnscopedRefAttribute is only valid in C# 11 or later or when targeting net7.0 or later.
     [UnscopedRef] public ref int Ref() => throw null!;
     public static void M([UnscopedRef] ref int x) { }
 }